Mural Institute

 A RSA Fellow, Kate's passion project began in 2010 at the intersection of her work in bioethics and product design when she encountered the question: who makes sure that medical devices designed for low income countries are safe?

 Kate, a Fellow of the Royal Society of Arts (RSA), has a law degree from Benjamin N. Cardozo School of Law with certificates in Alternative Dispute Resolution and Bioethics.
 Kate graduated from Johns Hopkins University with a BA in Humanistic Area Studies.
-Kate serves as a mediator for the Office of Citizen Complaints, San Francisco Police Department and as a community member on the ethics committee at San Francisco General Hospital.
+Kate serves as a mediator for the Office of Citizen Complaints, San Francisco Police Department and has served as a community member on the ethics committee at San Francisco General Hospital, OnLok, and California Pacific Medical Center.

 design Approach

-With the grace and ingenuity of Japanese joinery as inspiration, Kate is passionate about designing for aichaku-- a Japanese concept that translates roughly as "a love fit".
-Kate flourishes working with teams that embrace the opportunity to craft experiences that people love when designing interactions with products, services and systems.
+Inspired by the grace and ingenuity of Japanese joinery, Kate is passionate about designing for aichaku-- a Japanese concept that translates roughly as "a love fit".
+When designing interactions with products, services and systems, Kate flourishes working with teams that embrace the opportunity to craft experiences that people love .

-Kate draws on human-centered design, bioethics and conflict resolution expertise to tackle complex challenges.
-Bringing sensitivity and creativity to high stakes issues, Kate is comfortable with uncertainty and thorny human problems.
+Kate draws on human-centered design, bioethics, and conflict resolution expertise to create solutions for complex challenges.
+Bringing sensitivity and creativity to high stakes issues, Kate is comfortable with uncertainty and thorny problems.
 Kate works skillfully with diverse stakeholders to surface interests and to align competing agendas into concerted action.

 Design Skills portfolio